ekonomia-tech/lending-subgraph-standard/README.md

 - I deliberately exclude `cTokens` and `aTokens` from the schema, as they are representation of collateral, and not the collateral itself.
 - This has the downside of not being able to understand how the collateral is growing.
 - This will be included in Future Work.

+## Having a USD price and an ETH price
+- Should we include a price in eth for the debts and collaterals?
+I would say no, because if this is to be generalized, then it could be on a protocol like Polygon.
+Or some non-EVM chain.
+Thus, I am excluding it for now.
+- USD price is included because it is general, and so much lending in crypto revolves around stablecoins and leverage.

 # Future Work
 - Incorporate borrow and supply rates